 The statement from the college committee should be quite detailed and should include the division of the vote.
 Indicate the actual vote tally, rather than stating that the vote was "unanimous" or a "positive majority."
-For example, "The college committee voted (10-yes and 3-no, 1 abstain, 1 ineligible) to recommend the candidate for promotion to associate professor of practice."
-An explanation of the negative abstentions, or ineligible votes must be included.
+For example, "The college committee voted (10-yes, 3-no, 1 abstain, 1 ineligible) to recommend the candidate for promotion with tenure to associate professor."
+An explanation of the negative, abstentions, or ineligible votes must be included.
 The college committee's statement should be addressed to the dean.
-Please note that a voting category has been established, ineligible, which should be used by college committee members who served on the department committee and thus are ineligible to vote at the college level.
+Please note that a voting category has been established, ineligible, which should be used by college committee members who served on and voted as a member of the department committee and thus are ineligible to vote at the college level.